Canada Day

 - Beresford St: from Willingdon Ave. to Wilson Ave., local traffic only

-Parking on the streets noted above as well as the north side of Beresford St. will be restricted to “No Parking” or “Special Event Parking” between 12:01 am on July 1 to noon on July 2.
+Parking on the streets noted above as well as Beresford St. will be restricted to “No Parking” or “Special Event Parking” between 12:01 am on July 1 to noon on July 2.
 Accessible parking spots will be available on Wilson Ave.

 If you take transit, please be advised that bus services will also be impacted in the area.